pashandor789/serenedb/BUILD.md

 ### Sql-logic tests

-The tests requires SereneDB to be running.
+The tests require a running SereneDB instance and pre-downloaded cargo.

 Launch all the tests:
 ```bash